vivekvashist/TIL/git/git_terms.md

 **When to use ~ vs ^?**
 > Use `~` most of the time - to go back a number of generations, usually what you want.
 Tilde `~` is almost linear in appearence and wants to go backward in a straight line.

 > Use `^` on merge commits - because they have two or more(immediate) parents.
 Caret `^` suggests an interesting segment of a tree or a fork in the road

 **What are the two states that a file can be in a `working directory`?**
 > `tracked` - (are the files that git knows about) tracked files are files that were in the last snapshot, as well as newly staged files, any newly staged files they can be unmodified, modified or staged.

 > `untracked` - any files that were not in your last snapshot and are not in your staging area.
-When you clone a
-> as you edit files git sees them as modified because you've changed them since your last commit.
+When you clone as you edit files git sees them as modified because you've changed them since your last commit.

 > Untracked means Git sees a file you didn't have in the previous snapshot(commit), and which hasn't yet been staged,git won't start including it in your commit snapshot until you explicitly tell it to do so.

 **What does `working tree clean` mean's when you run `git clone` on a freshly cloned project?**